-Once your ESTA is approved it remains so for 2 years or until your passport expires, this
+Once your ESTA is approved it remains valid for 2 years or until your passport expires, this

 depends on which one comes first.
-Unless you are travelling during one of the last days
+However, if your planned travel date is in the last days

-be a matter beyond your control, it would be best to apply for your ESTA again and pay
+a matter beyond your control, you are required to apply for your ESTA again and pay the fee

 In the case of a government shutdown in the U.S. due to any budgeting reasons or other reasons,